 The company has adopted all of the new or amended Accounting Standards and Interpretations issued by the Australian Accounting Standards Board ('AASB') that are mandatory for the current reporting period.
-For the 2022 financial year, the application of AASB 1060 has resulted in changes to disclosure only.

 Any new or amended Accounting Standards or Interpretations that are not yet mandatory have not been early adopted.